dschobel/scrabbler/readme.txt

 Sample timing results are below, but on my test setup I regularly saw in excess of 600,000 queries per second.

 Client Launch:
-As mentioned above, this solution is definitely in client-server territory since not only is reading 83MB on client launch going to be slow, but rehydrating 650MB of object data is going to be slow as well.
+As mentioned in the introduction, this solution is definitely in client-server territory since not only is reading 83MB on client launch going to be slow, but rehydrating 650MB of object data is going to be slow as well.
 This means that time to run the 'scrabble-suggester' command is going to be dominated by JVM startup time and deserializing the index.

-For example: the sample query run below below takes 23 seconds of wall time.
-5ms of which is the actual index query.
+For example; the sample query run below below takes 23 seconds of wall time, only 5ms of which is the actual query time.
+As was mentioned in the introduction, if client start times are a concern, sharding the data is a viable alternative.

 Sample runs using the full scrabble word list: